U.S. World Business Lifestyle

 Local

-Stacker compiled a list of cities with the fastest growing home prices in the Hanford-Corcoran, CA metro using data from Zillow.
+Stacker compiled a ranking of cities with the most UFO sightings in California using data from the National UFO Reporting Center.